 - motion or travel sickness

 - viruses and other illnesses

-- brain and nerve related disorders.
+- brain and nerve-related disorders

-- changes to your blood pressure
+- changes in blood pressure due to posture

 - some medicines

-- experiencing high levels of pain
+- high levels of pain

 - exposure to sights you find unpleasant, such as the sight of blood

 - standing up for long periods of time

 You should seek medical attention if you feel dizzy and also have: